Hermann Esser: Nazi career

 On 12 April 1933, he was appointed a Minister without Portfolio in the Bavarian government.
 He was also named head of the Bavarian Press Office and Chief of the Bavarian State Chancellery.
 This was followed on 1 March 1934 by his appointment as Bavaria's Minister of Economics by Bavarian Reichsstatthalter (Reich Governor) Franz Ritter von Epp.
 Esser intrigued against the powerful Gauleiter of Gau Munich-Upper Bavaria Adolf Wagner and, as a result, was forced out of his ministerial posts on 14 March 1935.
 After his exclusion from politics in Bavaria, Esser did not wield any significant political power.
 In April 1936, he was appointed Chairman of the Reich Committee for Foreign Tourism, and on 27 January 1939 State Secretary for Tourism in the Reich Propaganda Ministry under Joseph Goebbels.
 On 4 March 1939, he was promoted to Gruppenführer of the National Socialist Flyers Corps (NSFK).
 His last official duty was on 24 February 1945 in Munich, delivering a speech on behalf of Hitler at the 25th anniversary of the adoption of the Nazi Party program.

 Scandals

 Esser enjoyed life and the power that his media and political power gave him with women.
 His dalliances led to his being marginalized.
 After he impregnated a young woman and refused to marry her, she appealed directly to Hitler, who told Esser that he must do the right thing.
 Upon the birth of the child, Hitler became its godfather.

 Esser later sexually assaulted the underage daughter of a businessman.
 The combined disgust of Strasser, Streicher and Joseph Goebbels led to his suspension from the NSDAP in March 1935.
-Hitler had previously said of him, "I know Esser is a scoundrel, but I shall hold on to him as long as he is useful to me."
+Hitler had previously said of him, "I know Esser is a scoundrel, but I shall hold on to him as long as he can be of use to me!"